Hacker News

 I understand telecoms and others get warm fuzzies from that.

-7 hours ago by jdmoreira
+4 years ago by jdmoreira

 I think this is a very smart piece.
 It exposes very clearly that money is not value.